tracy-git123/tracy-git123.github.io/projects/edaproject.md

 ---

 Millions of people move to Johannesburg every year in search of opportunities, yet the housing market is not able to keep up with demand.
-The government's Department of Human Settlements has various housing programmes in all municpalities such as Johannesburg in order to provide housing subsidies to citizens.
-A housing subsidy is a once-off grant paid by government to qualifying beneficiaries for housing purposes.
+The government's Department of Human Settlements has various housing programs in all municipalities such as Johannesburg to provide housing subsidies to citizens.
+A housing subsidy is a once-off grant paid by the government to qualifying beneficiaries for housing purposes.
 The grant is not paid in cash to beneficiaries but, rather, is paid to the seller of a house or, in new subsidised housing developments, the grant is used to construct a house.
 The title deed of the constructed house is then registered in the name of the beneficiary.

 This project explores the housing subsidy applicant data for citizens in the City of Johannesburg which stood at approximately 450,000 applicants in 2018.